umbraco/UmbracoDocs/Documentation/Extending-Umbraco/index.md

 ###[Dashboards](Dashboards/index.md)

-A Dashboard is a component for displaying elements on the right-hand side of the backoffice UI area. **(coming soon)**
+A Dashboard is a component for displaying elements on the right-hand side of the backoffice UI area.

 ###[Macro Parameter Editors](Macro-Parameter-Editors/index.md)

-A parameter editor defines the usage of a property editor for use as a parameter for Macros. **(coming soon)**
+A parameter editor defines the usage of a property editor for use as a parameter for Macros.

 ###[Packaging](Packaging/index.md)
 Information on the packaging manifest format and how assets should be packaged as a zip file for easy distribution